Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Carolina's games this season have gone over 41.5 points four of 11 times.
+- Carolina and its opponents have gone over the current 41.5-point total in four of 11 games this season.

-- Miami and its opponents have combined to score more than 41.5 points in five of 11 games this season.
+- Miami's games have gone over 41.5 points in five of 11 chances this season.

-- The two teams combine to average 38.8 points per game, 2.7 less than the total in this contest.
+- Sunday's over/under is 2.7 points higher than the combined 38.8 PPG average of the two teams.

-- The 44.5 points per game these two squads have allowed to opponents this season are 3.0 more than the 41.5 total in this contest.
+- These two squads surrender a combined 44.5 points per game, 3.0 more than this contest's over/under.

 - The Panthers and their opponents have scored an average of 44.7 points per game in 2020, 3.2 more than Sunday's total.

-- The 45.9 PPG average total in Dolphins games this season is 4.4 points more than this game's over/under.
+- The 41.5-point over/under for this game is 4.4 points below the 45.9 points per game average total in Dolphins games this season.

 Panthers stats and trends

-- In Carolina's 11 games this year, it has five wins against the spread.

-- The Panthers have been favored by 2 points or more five times this season and have covered the spread in two of them.
+- The Panthers have covered the spread twice this season when favored by 2.5 points or more (in five chances).

-- Carolina's games this year have hit the over on four of 11 set point totals (36.4%).
+- Carolina's games this year have hit the over four times in 11 opportunities (36.4%).

-- In games that Carolina picks up over 382.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Carolina picks up more than 382.8 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Panthers have turned the ball over one more time (17 total) than the Dolphins have forced a turnover (16) this season.